lindavik/mf-challenge/README.md

 [//]: <> (todo add a more elaborate description) + add how to start everything up, where to put input files, default files used

+## Algorithm outline

+The algorithm works as follows:
+- Based on the provided input files, Dijkstra's algorithm is used to find the shortest path in a weighted graph.
+Here we regard the planets as nodes and the distances as the weights;
+- Once we have determined the shortest path between the starting node, i.e. the departure planet, and the end node, i.e. the destination planet, we assume that this is the best path (even though a longer path with fewer bounty hunters might actually be better from a probability perspective in reality);
+- If the shortest path (adjusted for fuelling needs) exceeds the time limit, i.e. countdown, the probability becomes zero;
+- If the shortest path is within the provided time limit, we continue to calculate the probability of success based on the intercepted information on bounty hunter presence.

 ## Setup

 ### To start the web app